Bachelor of Science in Computer Information Systems, Programming Option

 - Registration in University of Akron courses is limited to those accepted into the partnership programs.
 You will work with your assigned adviser to complete registration in the course offerings each semester using your My Akron

-- Some courses may only be offered once per year, please work with your UA adviser to determine class selection
+- Some courses may only be offered once per year.
+Please work with your UA adviser to determine the class selection

-- We would encourage you to work with an LCCC Adviser to receive assistance in registration of any LCCC courses you continue to take in the program i.e. General Education Courses
+- We would encourage you to work with an LCCC Adviser to receive assistance in the registration of any LCCC courses you continue to take in the program, i.e., General Education Courses

-- Students taking courses thru both UA and LCCC will need to complete AdHoc Consortium agreement along with a transient permission form.
+- Students taking courses thru both UA and LCCC will need to complete an AdHoc Consortium agreement and a transient permission form.
 Your adviser will assist you in this process each semester

 How do I know if I am in the University Partnership?

 - You are following the UP Curriculum Pathway from the associate to the bachelor’s degree.

 - For 2:2 degrees, you have been admitted to the partner institution and have registered for your first classes the upcoming semester, 3rd year of partner classes.
 The first day of the 3rd year class, you are officially a UP student.